awsdocs/amazon-vpc-user-guide/doc_source/vpce-interface.md

 ![\[Using an interface endpoint to access Kinesis\]](http://docs.aws.amazon.com/vpc/latest/userguide/images/vpc-endpoint-kinesis-private-dns-diagram.png)

 **Important**
 To use private DNS, you must set the following VPC attributes to `true`: `enableDnsHostnames` and `enableDnsSupport`\.
-For more information, see [Updating DNS Support for Your VPC](vpc-dns.md#vpc-dns-updating)\.
+For more information, see [Viewing and Updating DNS Support for Your VPC](vpc-dns.md#vpc-dns-updating)\.
 IAM users must have permission to work with hosted zones\.
 For more information, see [Authentication and Access Control for Route 53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/auth-and-access-control.html)\.

 ## Interface Endpoint Properties and Limitations<a name="vpce-interface-limitations"></a>